coderefinery/git-collaborative/guide.md

 ### Other practical aspects

 - Participants really have to sit next to someone, so that they can see the screens.
 From the beginning.
-- Emphasize use of `git graph` a lot, just like in git-intro.
+- Emphasize use of `git graph` a lot, just like in the git-solo lesson.